VasileiosAidonis/covid-19/README.md

 to adjust their starting point **(the "from" part)**.

 User also has the option to "utilize" an adjustment regarding the weekends *(Saturday and Sunday)* in<br/>
-order to generate a finer percentage graph, since percentages do not seem to be able to generalize for<br/>
+order to generate a finer percentage graph, since percentages do not seem to accurately generalize for<br/>
-the whole population, due to the fact that Tests drop significantly at the weekends.
+the whole population, due to the fact that the number of Test drop significantly at the weekends.

 :heavy_check_mark: adjust_weekends =
 ```diff